 Lessons From a Political CIO by Dan Mintz CIO, Department of Transportation

 This morning in the Washington Post there was a column discussing the regular transition of political appointees, http://views.washingtonpost.com/leadership/fedcoach/2011/02/political-appointee-merry-go-round.html?hpid=smartliving.
-For those of you are are thinking of becoming a political appointee or wonder about the process, it is worth reading.
-In December, 2008, I wrote a column about what I learned from personally being a political [...]
+For those of you are are thinking of becoming a political appointee or wonder about the process,… Lessons From a Political CIO by Dan Mintz CIO, Department of Transportation

 On Leadership